Recall and use the equation for e.m.f. E = W / Q

 Learning objective

-• Electromotive force (e.m.f.) – the work done per unit charge by a source (such as a battery or generator) in moving charge around a complete circuit.
-It is a measure of the source’s ability to drive current.
+• Electromotive force (e.m.f.) – the work done per unit charge by a source (battery, generator, etc.) in moving charge round a complete circuit.

-• Potential difference (p.d.) – the work done per unit charge as charge moves between two points in a circuit.
-It is the energy transferred between those points.
+• Potential difference (p.d.) – the work done per unit charge as the charge moves between two specified points of a circuit while current may be flowing.

 • Work (W) – energy transferred to or from the charge, measured in joules (J).

-• Charge (Q) – the quantity of electricity, measured in coulombs (C).
+• Charge (Q) – quantity of electricity, measured in coulombs (C).

 Units